"Music is a piece of art that goes in the ears straight to the heart".

 The National Curriculum for music aims to ensure that all children:

-perform, listen to, review and evaluate music
+perform, listen to, compose and sing

 be taught to sing, create and compose music